StephenFang/Scalable-Data-Analytics/README.md

 # Testing

-We've provided some toy data in the notebook to test your implementation of the K-means algorithm.
-Of course, you are advised to write your own tests to catch bugs in your implementation.
+We've provided some toy data in the notebook to test wer implementation of the K-means algorithm.
+Of course, we are advised to write wer own tests to catch bugs in wer implementation.

 # Submission
-Before you submit, remember to pull from `course` to make sure you have the most recent version of the homework code.
+Before we submit, remember to pull from `course` to make sure we have the most recent version of the homework code.
 To submit, remember to push to `release/hw5`: